Frequently Asked Questions (FAQs)

 But I encourage everyone to be wise with these things.
 There are some instances in which medication and surgeries make sense, like acute conditions.
 If you break an arm or have some other emergency that you aren't properly trained to handle yourself, definitely seek medical attention.
 And in rare circumstances, I will recommend seeking out conventional care.

-What is the difference between a Registered Dietitian and a certified nutritionist?
+What is the difference between a dietitian and a nutritionist?

 What can I expect from my first visit?